"Dreaming of Brisbane's sunny shores? April is the sweet spot for beach weather. Come hungry—the local cuisine is unforgettable."

 Why Visit Brisbane?

-Brisbane charms as Australia's subtropical capital where the Brisbane River curves through downtown's mix of Victorian heritage and modern towers, South Bank's artificial lagoon beach lets urbanites swim with city skyline views, and koalas at Lone Pine Sanctuary await close-up encounters before Gold Coast theme parks beckon 1 hour south.
-Queensland's capital (2.6 million metro) escaped Sydney/Melbourne's tourist spotlight yet delivers laid-back Queensland lifestyle—260+ sunny days yearly, outdoor riverside dining, and friendly locals embodying relaxed Australian stereotype.
-South Bank Parklands transformed former Expo 88 site into riverside haven: Streets Beach artificial lagoon with lifeguards, bougainvillea-draped Nepalese pagoda, weekend markets, and QAGOMA art museums hosting Asia-Pacific collection.
+Brisbane charms visitors as Australia's pleasantly subtropical river capital where the winding Brisbane River gracefully curves through downtown's appealing mix of Victorian heritage buildings and gleaming modern office towers, South Bank's popular artificial Streets Beach lagoon lets urbanites swim and sunbathe with city skyline views a short walk from the CBD, and adorable koalas at Lone Pine Sanctuary (world's oldest and largest koala sanctuary) await close-up encounters and cuddles before Gold Coast's famous theme parks beckon just 1 hour south.
+Queensland's capital city (around 2.7 million in greater Brisbane metro area) somewhat escaped Sydney and Melbourne's intense international tourist spotlight yet genuinely delivers that quintessential laid-back Queensland lifestyle—around 270-280 sunny days a year, wonderful outdoor riverside al fresco dining year-round, and genuinely friendly locals perfectly embodying that relaxed Australian stereotype.
+The excellent South Bank Parklands successfully transformed the former World Expo 88 site into a beloved riverside cultural haven: Streets Beach artificial sandy lagoon with real lifeguards providing free inner-city swimming, bougainvillea-draped Nepalese Peace Pagoda gifted by Nepal, bustling weekend Collective Markets, rainforest boardwalks, and the excellent QAGOMA (Queensland Art Gallery & Gallery of Modern Art) hosting impressive Asia-Pacific contemporary art collection (free general admission).

 What to Do